 - gown (n.)

-- c.1300, from Old French goune "robe, coat, habit, gown," from Late Latin gunna "leather garment, skin, hide," of unknown origin.
+- long, loose outer garment, c.
+1300, from Old French goune "robe, coat; (nun's) habit, gown," related to Late Latin gunna "leather garment, skin, hide," of unknown origin.
 Used by St. Boniface (8c.) for a fur garment permitted for old or infirm monks.
-Klein writes it is probably "a word adopted from a language of the Apennine or the Balkan Peninsula."
-OED points to Byzantine Greek gouna, a word for a coarse garment sometimes made of skins, but also notes "some scholars regard [Late Latin gunna] as of Celtic origin."
+Klein writes that it is probably "a word adopted from a language of the Apennine or the Balkan Peninsula."
+OED points to Byzantine Greek gouna, a word for a coarse garment sometimes made of skins, but also notes "some scholars regard it as of Celtic origin."

-In 18c., gown was the common word for what is now usually styled a dress.
-It was maintained more in the U.S. than in Britain, but was somewhat revived 20c. in fashion senses and in comb. forms (e.g. bridal gown, nightgown).
-Meaning "flowing robe worn as a badge of office or authority" is from late 14c., on image of the Roman toga.
-As collective singular for "residents of a university" (1650s) it usually now is opposed to town.
+In 18c., gown was the common word for what now usually is styled a dress.
+It was maintained more in the U.S. than in Britain, but was somewhat revived 20c. in fashion senses and in combinations (such as bridal gown, nightgown).
+Meaning "flowing robe worn on official occasions as a badge of office or authority" is from late 14c.
+As collective singular for "residents of a university" (1650s) it typically is used in rhyming opposition to town.